New York jury holds drugmaker Teva liable in opioid crisis

 “Teva Pharmaceuticals USA and others misled the American people about the true dangers of opioids,” James, a Democrat, said in a news release.
 “Today, we took a significant step in righting the wrongs this country has collectively experienced over the last two decades.”

-Teva, which makes medications using the powerful opioid fentanyl that are approved for some cancer patients, said it “strongly disagrees” with the verdict and plans to appeal.
+Israel-based Teva, which makes medications using the powerful opioid fentanyl, said it “strongly disagrees” with the verdict and plans to appeal.

-Around the country, state and local governments, Native American tribes, unions, school districts and others have taken on the drug industry in lawsuits over the powerful painkillers.
+Around the country, state and local governments, Native American tribes, unions, school districts and others have sued the drug industry over the painkillers.

+“They try to say they’re selling legal products.
+The only problem is: They’re selling them illegally,” lawyer Hunter Shkolnik, who represented Nassau County, said at a virtual news conference Thursday.
+“The jury saw that what they’re doing is wrong.”

+Teva said Thursday it “continues to focus on increasing access to essential medicines to patients” and believes a national settlement of opioid issues is in patients’ best interest.

-New York said the companies’ conduct cost the state hundreds of millions of dollars in addiction treatment bills and other expenses.
+New York said the conduct of the various opioid companies named in the suit cost the state hundreds of millions of dollars in addiction treatment bills and other expenses.
+Lawyers for the counties suggested the Teva could be held liable for tens of billions of dollars, or more, in damages.

+“The numbers are staggering, what it has cost our communities and what it will continue to cost our communities” in emergency services for overdose victims, drug rehabilitation programs and more, Suffolk County’s lawyer, Jayne Conroy, said at the virtual news conference.

-Teva was the sole manufacturing defendant left in the suit after other parties settled, most recently Allergan Finance LLC in December.
+Teva was the sole manufacturing defendant left in the suit after others settled, most recently Allergan Finance LLC in December.
 The various settlements have netted New York up to $1.5 billion.

 The trial started months ago.
 The jury began deliberating Dec.
 14, taking some days off for Christmas.